 G. Peter O’Neill, Jr. was originally hired for a one-year appointment as Interim Head in 1994.
 Instead, he has become the third-longest tenured head in Garrison Forest’s nearly 100-year history, retiring from GFS in June 2014.
 A strong national advocate for single-sex education for girls, he has led the School’s largest campus expansion and the establishment of one of the nation’s leading experiential learning programs for girls: the Women In Science and Engineering (WISE) program, a one-of-a-kind academic partnership with The Johns Hopkins University Whiting School of Engineering, the Bloomberg School of Public Health, and the Krieger School of Arts and Sciences.
 In 2008, the School founded The James Center: Programs and Partnerships with a Public Purpose, adding new opportunities for civic and financial literacy and social entrepreneurship to its existing programs for service and leadership.

 Kimberley J. Roberts, Ph.D. began her tenure at GFS in July 2014.
 Dr. Roberts came to GFS from her alma mater Castilleja School, an all-girls' school (grades 6-12) in Palo Alto, California, where she served as assistant head of school and director of advancement.
 She is an outstanding administrator, educator and innovator with a life long passion for educating and empowering girls.
+In 2017, Dr. Roberts returned to California in June 2017 to become a program manager in Google's Education and University Relations group.

 1910-1929 Mary Moncrieffe Livingston, founder